zengqiang24/rango/README.md

 # rango
-learning Django framework by developing a  website
+learning Django framework to develop a  website